News release from the Northeast Indiana Passenger Rail Association (NIPRA):

 Fort Wayne Mayor Tom Henry noted, “The Business Plan for the Chicago – Columbus corridor shows that the time is right for investing in our community and in our State.
 Cities throughout the Midwest are seeking better business connections to and from Chicago, and with each other.
 Our cooperation as cities located on this strategic interstate corridor, will allow us to share in the significant economic benefits of daily high-speed rail travel.”

-Mayor Henry thanked fellow elected officials Mayor David Berger (Lima, Ohio); Mayor Michael Coleman (Columbus, OH); Mayor Joseph Thallemer (Warsaw, IN); Mayor Terry McDonald (New Haven, IN); and Allen County (IN) Commissioners Linda Bloom, Therese Brown, and Nelson Peters for their support in funding the completion of the feasibility study / business plan for the 300-mile corridor.
-Other groups supporting the funding of the Feasibility Study / Business Plan included the Lima Community Foundation; the Orthopedics Capital Foundation, Inc. (Warsaw, IN); the Warsaw Kosciusko County Convention & Visitors Bureau; the Warsaw / Kosciusko County Chamber of Commerce; Steel Dynamics, Inc.; the Community Foundation of Greater Fort Wayne; and Indiana Michigan Power.
+Mayor Henry thanked fellow elected officials Lima Mayor David Berger; Columbus Mayor Michael Coleman; Warsaw Mayor Joseph Thallemer; New Haven Mayor Terry McDonald; and Allen County Indiana Commissioners Linda Bloom, Therese Brown, and Nelson Peters for their support in funding the completion of the feasibility study/business plan for the 300-mile corridor.
+Other groups supporting the funding of the Feasibility Study/Business Plan included the Lima Community Foundation; the Orthopedics Capital Foundation, Inc. (Warsaw, Indiana); the Warsaw Kosciusko County Convention and Visitors Bureau; the Warsaw / Kosciusko County Chamber of Commerce; Steel Dynamics, Inc.; the Community Foundation of Greater Fort Wayne; and Indiana Michigan Power.

 The proposed next step for the development of the rail corridor is a “Tier One” Environmental Impact Study for which the corridor cities are now identifying funding.